 The Customer Standing Committee (CSC) was established on 1 October 2016.
 It performs the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration as it relates to the monitoring of the performance of the IANA naming functions.
 The mission of the CSC is to ensure continued satisfactory performance of the IANA functions for the direct customers of the naming services.

-The CSC has been operating in accordance with a Charter that was developed by the Cross Community Working Group IANA Transition (CWG) and was part of the IANA Transition Proposal that was subsequently approved by the US Department of Commerce.
-The Charter was amended following a review of the Charter conducted one year after the first meeting of the CSC.

-The Charter Review consultations revealed that the narrow scope and mission of the CSC as contained in the Charter and reflected in Section 17 of the ICANN Bylaws has provided the CSC with considerable clarity about its role and responsibilities.
-This in turn has been beneficial to the development of the CSC’s operating procedures and other documents.
-The membership selection process and criteria contained in the Charter provided an element of rigor to the selection process that led to a well-qualified and knowledgeable inaugural CSC and as such should be maintained.
-These findings by the Charter Review Team established the starting point and baseline for the Effectiveness Review.
+The CSC operates in accordance with its Charter that requires, among other things, that the effectiveness of the CSC be reviewed two years after its first meeting.
+Two representatives from the ccNSO and GNSO were appointed to determine the method of, and subsequently conduct, the effectiveness review of the CSC.
+The Effectiveness Review Team (ERT) recognized that the findings of the recently completed review of the CSC Charter indicate that the CSC has been effective in performing its mission; and had spent a considerable effort developing operating procedures and other documents to support their operations.

+Using the findings of the Charter Review as the baseline for the effectiveness review, the ERT developed metrics from the CSC Charter that could serve as a basis to assess the effectiveness of the CSC.

+.

 To be added: highlights results Effectiveness Review